Trade show meeting software

-Trade show meeting management, by people who lived the chaos.
+Trade show meeting software, built by people who ran the booth.

 01 / The definition